 However, many retailers only have a mere vision of POS software as a tool to connect online and offline platforms; they don’t know how it exactly functions.
-In this article, we will walk you through the full sales cycle with a Magento POS system for retail.
+In this article, we will walk you through the full sales cycle with a Magento POS system for omnichannel retail.

 Installation and preparation

-After deciding your ideal Magento POS system, you can download the integration from Magento Marketplace if the extension is available on the marketplace.
+After deciding on your ideal Magento POS system, you can download the integration from Magento Marketplace if the extension is available on the marketplace.
 Otherwise, you can directly contact the chosen provider and have them install the POS into your ecosystem.

 We strongly recommend you to look for providers that have a free trial, so you know whether the POS smoothly integrates with your current technology or not.
 You can start your omnichannel retail journey right after the installation is complete.

 An omnichannel shopping experience should start before your customers really set foot in the store.

 With the rise of mobile commerce (m-commerce), consumers prefer to buy right from their phones.
 To attract more footfall to your physical location, many Magento POS providers have developed an add-on mobile app.
 This is also favored by businesses: 44% of all stores use mobile POS to ring up customers.